-What is a glomovenous malformation?
+What is a glomuvenous malformation?

 Glomuvenous malformation is an unusual form of venous malformation, typically diagnosed at birth or later in infancy or childhood.
 Glomuvenous malformation is also known as glomangioma or glomangiomatosis.

-Who gets glomovenous malformation?
+Who gets glomuvenous malformation?

-Lesions tend to get more widespread, thicker, and deeper in colour with age.
+The lesions tend to get more widespread, thicker, and deeper in colour with age.
 Although the nodules start off painless, they may later become tender to touch.

-How is glomovenous malformation diagnosed?
+How is glomuvenous malformation diagnosed?